gohugoio/hugoDocs/content/en/configuration/all.md

 : See [configure security][].

 `sectionPagesMenu`
 : (`string`) When set, each top-level section will be added to the menu identified by the provided value.
-See&nbsp;[details](/content-management/menus/#define-automatically).
+See [details][define-automatically].

 `segments`
 : See [configure segments][].